Nevada's Poison Control Center sees a "significant" increase in calls from people taking ivermectin | ExBulletin

 Ivermectin for horses is provided in tablets or pastes.
 According to Manship, the usual dose for horses is not even a complete syringe.
 However, some people eat veterinary drugs regardless of their intake.

 The FDA reports that some forms of ivermectin have been approved for the treatment of human parasites, but no animal varieties available online.
-As a result, doctors prescribe drugs for human parasite infections, and the drug will not be given to horses, the FDA warns.
+Doctors will prescribe drugs for human parasitic infections, and the drugs will not be given to horses, the FDA warns.

 “It’s important to note that these products are different from those for humans and are only safe when used as prescribed for animals,” the FDA writes.